Andrew Luck: Early life and family

 Luck was born on September 12, 1989, in Washington, D.C., to Kathy (née Wilson) and Oliver Luck, who was the commissioner of the XFL, former executive vice president for regulatory affairs at the NCAA, former quarterback (as well as athletic director) at West Virginia University, and a former NFL quarterback for the Houston Oilers.
-Luck was raised as a Roman Catholic and was involved in his church's youth group.
+Luck was raised as a Catholic and was involved in his church's youth group.

-Oliver Luck was general manager of two World League of American Football teams before becoming president of the league, so Andrew spent his early childhood in London and Frankfurt, Germany, where he attended Frankfurt International School.
+Oliver Luck was general manager of two World League of American Football teams before becoming president of the league, so Andrew spent his early childhood in London, England and Frankfurt, Germany, where he attended Frankfurt International School.
 He is the oldest of four children, including sisters Mary Ellen and Emily and brother Addison.
 Mary Ellen is a Stanford graduate who played volleyball there, Emily also graduated from Stanford, and Addison attended Yale, where he played soccer.
 In London, Andrew attended The American School in London.
 As a result of his childhood in London, he is a fan of soccer.
 Although supporters of London clubs Arsenal and Tottenham have reached out to him believing he was a fellow fan, Luck said, "I try to support as many of the American fellows playing [in the Premier League] as possible."
 Luck said the Houston Dynamo was the "number one team in my heart" because his father was the club's founding president and general manager.

 The Lucks returned to Texas when Oliver Luck was named CEO of the Harris County-Houston Sports Authority.
 In Houston, Andrew attended Stratford High School, where he threw for 7,139 yards and 53 touchdowns in his high school career, and rushed for another 2,085 yards.
 Luck was also co-valedictorian of his graduating class in 2008.
 Regarded as a four-star recruit by Rivals.com, Luck was listed as the No. 4 pro-style quarterback in the class of 2008.
 He played in the 2008 U.S. Army All-American Bowl.
 A highly rated high school recruiting target, he chose Stanford over offers from Northwestern, Oklahoma State, Purdue, Rice, and Virginia, after being recruited by Stanford head coach Jim Harbaugh.